 Avoid questions such as “Would you say that attrition rate affects your employer brand?” because no one except HR knows what attrition rate really means.

 Your main aim with the survey should be to ask the right questions and make it easy for the respondents to provide answers.
 One of the most common ways to get quantitative feedback is to use a rating scale.
+(There is a very good reason why NPS surveys, using the rating scale, are so popular.)

 Rating scale questions: